martinklamrowski/cookiecutter-ckd/README.md

 ```
 ├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make train`
+├── Makefile           <- Makefile with commands like `make data` or `make train`.
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── external       <- Data from third party sources.
+│   ├── public         <- Publicly available datasets.
+Populated with some samples by default.
+│   └── confidential   <- Confidential patient data.
+Explicitly marked for no oopsies.
 │       ├── interim    <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│       ├── versioned  <- Versioned datasets for specific analyses.
-│   └── raw            <- The original, immutable data dump.
+│       └── source     <- The original, immutable data dump(s).
 │
-├── docs               <- A default Sphinx project; see sphinx-doc.org for details
+├── docs               <- A default Sphinx project; see sphinx-doc.org for details.
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── models             <- Frozen and serialized models.
 │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),
 │                         the creator's initials, and a short `-` delimited description, e.g.